goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

 1. ⋀xa. x ≠ xa ⟹ (if xa = x then u else FVar xa) = FVar xa
 ```

 From this point, the simplifier rewrites `xa = x` to `False` and `(if False then u else FVar xa)` to `FVar xa` in the goal.
 The use of tactics and automated tools is heavily ingrained in Isabelle and it is actually impossible (i.e. impossible for me) to not use `simp` at this point in the proof, partly because one gets so used to discharging such trivial goals automatically and partly because it becomes nearly impossible to do the last two steps explicitly without having a detailed knowledge of the available commands and tactics in Isabelle (i.e. I don't).
-Doing these steps explicitly, quickly becomes cumbersome, as one needs to constantly look up the names of basic lemmas, such as `Set.empty\_iff`, which is a simple rewrite rule `(?c ∈ \{\}) = False`.
+Doing these steps explicitly quickly becomes cumbersome, as one needs to constantly look up the names of basic lemmas, such as `Set.empty\_iff`, which is a simple rewrite rule `(?c ∈ \{\}) = False`.
 </div>

 Unlike Isabelle, Agda does not include nearly as much automation.
 The only proof search tool included with Agda is Agsy, which is similar, albeit often weaker than the `simp` tactic.
 It may therefore seem that Agda will be much more cumbersome to reason in than Isabelle.
-This, however, turns out not to be the case in this formalization, in part due to Agda's type system and the powerful pattern matching as well as direct access to the proof goals.

-However, automation did not play as major a part in this project as it might have, especially in this round of the comparison, since the LN mechanization had to be implemented from scratch and thus, the proofs written in Isabelle were only later modified to leverage some automation.
-However, since most proofs required induction, which theorem provers are generally not very good at performing wihtout user guidance, the only place where automation was really apparent was in the case of a few lemmas involving equational reasoning, like the "open-swap" lemma:
+This, however, turns out not to be the case (at least in this formalization), in part due to Agda's type system and the powerful pattern matching as well as direct access to the proof goals.
+Automation did not play as major a part in this project as it might have, especially in this round of the comparison, since the LN mechanization had to be implemented from scratch and thus, the proofs written in Isabelle were only later modified to leverage some automation.
+However, since most proofs required induction, which theorem provers are generally not very good at performing without user guidance, the only place where automation was really apparent was in the case of a few lemmas involving equational reasoning, like the "open-swap" lemma:

 <div class="Lemma">
 \label{Lemma:opnSwap}
 $k \neq n \implies x \neq y \implies \{k \to x\}\{n \to y\}M = \{n \to y\}\{k \to x\}M$
 </div>

 Whilst in Isabelle, this was a trivial case of applying induction on the term $M$ and letting `auto` prove all the remaining cases.
-In Agda, this was a lot more painful, as the cases had to be constructed and proved more or less manually, yielding this rather longer proof:
+In Agda, this was a lot more painful, as the cases had to be constructed and proved more or less manually, yielding this rather long(er) proof:

 ~~~{.agda}
 ^-^-swap : ∀ k n x y m -> ¬(k ≡ n) -> ¬(x ≡ y) ->